CHAPTER SIX—DEPARTURE

 Her heart beat a little faster.
 She’d never met anyone remotely close to her age who related to her like that.

 “What about you?” she said.
-“Robotics is your favorite, right?”
+“There are different types of engineering, right?
+Which is your favorite?”

-“Yeah.
-I like the challenge of it,” he said.
-“Tinkering with things, finding out what’s possible.
+“Mechanical, robotics.
+I like the physicality of it,” he said.
+“Tinkering with things, figuring out how to make elements work together, though I also have a degree in electrical.
+Comes in handy.
 I think it would be fun to combine biology and robotics someday.
 I have all this neurobiology stuff from my dad’s work just sitting in my brain.
-Maybe it could combine well for prosthesis research, you think?”
+Maybe it could combine well for prosthesis research someday.”

 “You’d be good at that,” Heather said.
 “Is Larkspur heading that direction at all?”